-SAN DIEGO–(BUSINESS WIRE)–Innovative Industrial Properties, Inc. (IIP), the first and only real estate company on the New York Stock Exchange (NYSE: IIPR) focused on the regulated U.S. cannabis industry, announced today that it closed on the acquisition of a property in Quincy, Florida, which comprises five buildings totaling approximately 120,000 square feet of industrial space, from Trulieve Cannabis Corp.
+SAN DIEGO–(Valium Online Reviews)–Innovative Industrial Properties, Inc. (IIP), the first and only real estate company on the New York Stock Exchange (NYSE: IIPR) focused on the regulated U.S. cannabis industry, announced today that it closed on the acquisition of a property in Quincy, Florida, which comprises five buildings totaling approximately 120,000 square feet of industrial space, from Trulieve Cannabis Corp.
 (Trulieve), a leading and top-performing cannabis company in the United States (CSE: TRUL & OTC: TCNNF).

 Concurrent with the closing of the purchase, IIP entered into a triple-net lease agreement with a subsidiary of Trulieve, for continued operation as a licensed medical cannabis cultivation facility.
 The purchase price for the Florida property was $17.0 million (excluding transaction costs).
 The initial lease term is ten years, with two options to extend the term of the lease for five years each.

 SIGN UP FOR EXCLUSIVE NEWS IN THE CANNABIS MARKET

 We promise never to spam or share your information.

 The initial annualized base rent is equal to 11% of the purchase price for the property.
 Earlier this year, IIP executed a sale-leaseback transaction with Trulieve for a 150,000 square foot industrial facility in Holyoke, Massachusetts for an initial purchase price of $3.5 million (excluding transaction costs), pursuant to which Trulieve is expected to complete tenant improvements for the building, for which IIP has agreed to provide reimbursement of up to $40.0 million.